kaifishr/RocketLander/README.md

 ---
 ## TODOs
+- Fixe engines
+    - each engine has two components
+- Add method to detect high stress (angular velocity)
 - Align domain borders with screen borders
 - Use trainer from src that uses project specific optimizer
 - Create version of code that can be used for genetic optimization as well as for reinforcement learning.